-Both papers carry equal marks.
+Both papers carry equal marks and include a compulsory general section.
 Please refer to your other department for further information on papers in that half of your course.
-The scope of each paper is described in the relevant course handbooks.

 (e) European Studies candidates

 Candidates are examined in four areas.
 The two language papers are each of 1.5 hours duration and each carry one sixth of the overall marks.
 The language papers may include an oral component.
 The remaining two papers are each of 3 hour duration and each carry one third of the overall marks.
 Candidates will take the following papers: